AlejoTorres2001/code-playground/README.md

 ![image](https://user-images.githubusercontent.com/80418452/156077592-65adbf0e-77f3-424c-8156-523b979e146f.png)

- Codify is a live editor for HTML,CSS AND JS allowing you to edit your code in real-time, and seeing your results instantly,
+ Codify is a live editor for HTML,CSS AND JS allowing you to edit your code in real-time, and see your results instantly,

 ## Getting Started